oscarsandford/imdb-exercises/README.md

-A setup for conducting data science interviews using the [IMDB dataset](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset).
+A setup and some exercises for conducting data science interviews using the [IMDB dataset](https://www.kaggle.com/datasets/ashirwadsangwan/imdb-dataset).

 Components:
 - Data cleaning script